 Getting Started with Blazor Toast Component

-This section explains how to add the Blazor Toast component to a Blazor WebAssembly app using Visual Studio or Visual Studio Code.
+This section explains how to add the Blazor Toast component in a Blazor WebAssembly app using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites